Recent Legal Update

 Conclusion

 In North Carolina, heirs can generally claim leftover money from a tax foreclosure sale if the sale produces a surplus after taxes, costs, and other required amounts are paid.
-When the property was inherited and co-owned, the surplus is often paid to the Clerk of Superior Court because it is not clear who should receive it.
-The next step is to file a special proceeding with the Clerk in the county where the sale occurred to determine entitlement and obtain an order distributing the surplus.
+When the property was inherited and co-owned, the surplus is often paid into court or held by the Clerk of Superior Court because it is not clear who should receive it.
+The next step is typically to file a special proceeding with the Clerk in the county where the sale occurred to determine entitlement and obtain an order distributing the surplus.

 Talk to a Partition Action Attorney